-Our first Repair Café was October 6, 2019, followed by our second event on January 12, 2020.
-Typically visitors and volunteers at Repair Cafés work on bicycles; sewing projects; lamps; jewelry & crafts; small household appliances like toasters, irons and vacuum cleaners; luggage; small mechanical items like lawn mowers and weed whackers, electrical appliances like clocks, fans, and computers and computer-related items.
+Our first Repair Café was October 6, 2019.
+Typically visitors and volunteers at Repair Cafés work on bicycles; sewing projects; lamps; jewelry & crafts; small household appliances like toasters, irons and vacuum cleaners; luggage; small mechanical items like weed whackers; electrical appliances like blenders, clocks, fans; and phones, computers and computer-related items.
 To date our success rate of partially or fully fixed items is about 70%.
 Most folks leave with their item fixed or with information how to order a needed spare part and complete the repair at home.

 How much do you charge for this service?

 The events and the repairs are FREE.
 If the purchase of repair parts is required, and they are available, you will be asked to pay for them at cost.
 Of course, we encourage donations to help cover other expenses, like food for our volunteers and visitors, miscellaneous supplies, and various spare parts that we keep on hand.